jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

-Per [@!RFC9536, section 2], if a server receives a reverse search query with a searchable resource type of "autnums" ([@!I-D.ietf-regext-rdap-rir-search, section 5]), a related resource type of "rpki1_bgpsec_router_cert", and a BGPSec Router Certificate property of "autnum", then the reverse search will be performed on the autonomous system number objects from its data store.
+Per [@!RFC9536, section 2], if a server receives a reverse search query with a searchable resource type of "autnums" ([@!I-D.ietf-regext-rdap-rir-search, section 5]), a related resource type of "rpki1_bgpsec_router_cert", and a BGPSec Router Certificate property of "handle", then the reverse search will be performed on the autonomous system number objects from its data store.

 (#reverse_search_registry) and (#reverse_search_mapping_registry) include requests to register new entries for